morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 #### Rule 94 - Hypothetical questions aren't.

-##### Rule 95 - Every mail from the helpdesk or system administration will be too much to handle if it is longer than two lines.
+#### Rule 95 - Every mail from the helpdesk or system administration will be too much to handle if it is longer than two lines.

 #### Rule 96 - Business will demand more experience for their job postings than exists.

+#### Rule 97 - Always keep copies of drivers you download.

+#### Rule 98 - Don't ask users if something is on the screen.
+Have them read the screen.

 #### Rule 404 - You will never find it.
 See https://www.explainxkcd.com/404